GoogleChrome/lighthouse-ci/docs/getting-started.md

 1. Source code is managed with git (GitHub, GitLab, Bitbucket, etc).
 2. Branches/pull requests are gated on the results of a continuous integration build process (Travis CI, CircleCI, Azure Pipelines, AppVeyor, etc).
-3. Your CI process can build your project into production assets (typically provided as a `npm run build` command in most frameworks).
+3. Your CI process can build your project into production assets (typically provided as an `npm run build` command by most frameworks).

 In the examples that follow, use of GitHub and Travis CI are assumed but the same concepts apply to other providers.
 Refer to your specific provider's documentation for how to accomplish each setup step.

 ## Quick Start

 Lighthouse CI comes with an automatic setup that should work for many default web projects.
-If you run a matrix build process, , read up on the details in [Setup](#setup).
+If you run a matrix build process, build an API alongside your frontend, or have any complicated moving parts, `autorun` might not work for you.
+Read up on the details in [the full setup guide](#setup).

 **.travis.yml**